top of page

 Who Does This Help?

-Why I Don’t Accept Insurance — and Why That Might Be a Good Thing for You
+Why I Don’t Participate in Insurance or Third-Party Billing and Why That Might Be a Good Thing for You

-I know that therapy is a meaningful investment, and that it can be frustrating when a provider doesn’t take insurance.
-So I want to be transparent about why I’ve made this choice — and how it can actually benefit your healing process.
-What Happens When You Use Insurance for Therapy?
-To use insurance, therapists must give you a diagnosis and prove that your struggles are “medically necessary” for treatment.
-This means: Your personal mental health history is shared with your insurance company Your diagnosis becomes a permanent part of your medical record The insurance company can request detailed notes about your sessions Your care may be limited to what they consider "approved" or "billable" This system isn’t always built with your privacy or long-term well-being in mind.
+I know that therapy is an important investment, and it can be frustrating when a provider doesn’t take insurance.
+I want to be transparent about why I’ve made this choice — and how it supports your privacy and control over your care.
+What Happens When You Use Insurance for Therapy To use insurance, therapists must provide a diagnosis and demonstrate that your struggles are “medically necessary” for treatment.
+This means: Your personal mental health history is shared with your insurance company Your diagnosis becomes part of your medical record The insurance company can request detailed notes about your sessions Your care may be limited to what they consider “approved” or “billable” This system isn’t always designed to prioritize your privacy or your control over therapy.
+I do not participate in third-party billing for these reasons.
+If you’d like, I can provide copies of your bills for you to submit to your insurance or a third-party payor for reimbursement.

 The Benefits of Private Pay (Out-of-Pocket Therapy)

-Paying out of pocket for therapy offers you: Greater Privacy Your records stay fully confidential — I don’t have to share diagnoses or session notes with a third party.
+Paying out of pocket for therapy offers you: Greater Privacy Your records stay fully confidential — I don’t share diagnoses or session notes with a third party.
 You maintain control over your personal story, without it being recorded in medical or insurance files.
 Freedom from Labels You don’t need a mental health diagnosis to receive care.
-We focus on growth, integration, healing, and support — not just on fixing something "wrong."
-More Flexibility We’re not restricted by insurance timelines or what’s considered “medically necessary.”
-We can customize our work based on your needs — not insurance checkboxes.
-Deeper, More Holistic Work Neuro-integrative, somatic, and body-based therapies are often not covered by insurance — but they’re powerful tools for real, embodied healing.
-We can move at your pace, include creative and ritual elements, and honor the complexity of your experience.
-Choosing to work together outside of insurance is a choice for freedom, confidentiality, and personalized care.
-It allows us to do meaningful, trauma-informed, nervous-system-aware work — without external limitations.
-And if you’d like, I can provide a superbill — a special receipt you can submit to your insurance for potential out-of-network reimbursement.
+We focus on insight, growth, support, and integration — not on fixing something “wrong.”
+More Flexibility We’re not restricted by insurance timelines or what is considered “medically necessary.”
+We can adapt our work to your needs, rather than insurance requirements.
+Tailored, Mindful Approaches Some psychotherapeutic tools — including somatically-informed and neuro-integrative practices — are often not covered by insurance.
+Used within psychotherapy, they help you notice patterns in thoughts, emotions, and bodily awareness, explore difficult experiences safely, and develop strategies for coping and resilience.
+Choosing to work together outside of insurance is a choice for privacy, flexibility, and personalized care.
+It allows us to engage in trauma-informed, somatically-informed psychotherapy at your pace, honoring the complexity of your experience.
+If you’d like, I can provide a superbill — a receipt you can submit to your insurance for potential out-of-network reimbursement.

 Do You Offer a Sliding Scale or Scholarships?